 I’m thrilled to announce that I’m writing a book about API design: The Design of Everyday APIs.
-This book is published by Manning Publications and the first two chapters are now available on the Manning Early Access Program or MEAP (affiliate link, use mllauretlt discount code to get 50% off until the 21th of February).
+This book is published by Manning Publications and the first two chapters are now available on the Manning Early Access Program or MEAP (affiliate link, use fcclauret discount code to get 37% off).
 This book is for everyone who wants to learn API design.
 But, what’s the story behind this book about API design?
 To answer this question, let’s talk about my other passion: guitar.

 API Design Tips And Tricks - Getting, creating, updating or deleting multiple resources in one API call